yamify-org/Yamify-contents/YamifyAIEducationStrategy.md

 # Education Strategy & User Training Curriculum

 *African Sovereign AI/Cloud Platform Learning Path.
 We host AI apps, health, fintech data in our local datacenters in Africa.
-We are a google backed startup and partnered with top datacenters in Africa*
+We are a google backed startup and partnered with top datacenters in Africa.*

 ## 🎯 Education Strategy Overview